ococolos/ococolos/README.md

 ococolos/ococolos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Details on the private repositories:

+**pcl_apps**
+  Central hub for all applications designed for the Production Control and Logistics department; each requested application by the department is designed as a separate Django app.